vhcd/vhcd.github.io/_posts/2021-04-08-scenarios.md

 One reason why OpenSCENARIO doesn't really fit our needs is because we tend to push the definition of what a scenario is.
 As an engineer, I'm always looking for new ways to allow researchers to expand simulator experiments beyond the current state of the art.
 We're finding new and innovative ways to study drivers' behavior.

 One example is a [study](https://www.researchgate.net/publication/343126505_Innovative_methodological_framework_for_virtual_human_centered_design_An_application_to_automated_driving_effects_on_driver's_decisions-making) by [Jonathan Deniel](https://www.researchgate.net/profile/Jonathan_Deniel), where he looked at automated driving effects on driver's decision-making.
-To do that, participants experienced multiple aumotated lane-changes, and based on their feedback for each, custom scenarios were procedurally generated at runtime to have more in-depth insights for each participant.
+To do that, participants experienced multiple autonomous lane-changes, and based on their feedback for each, custom scenarios were procedurally generated at runtime to have more in-depth insights for each participant.

 Another example is a complex study on take-over from automated driving in critical situations, where we designed and tested multiple HMIs to help the driver take over.
 For this experiment, we had to implement various innovative HMIs, sometimes requiring complex interactions, and develop scenarios to make it so that each one could be run with each HMI.

-In our latest experiment, which studies CAV-pedestrian interactions, we made basic modular scenario elements, allowing combination of those to create a very wide range of *scenario variants*.
+In our latest experiment, which studies CAV-pedestrian interactions, we made basic modular scenario elements, allowing combination of those to create a very wide range of *scenario variants* (more on that later!).
 With our modular elements, we were able to easily change the CAV's braking pattern, the pedestrian's behavior (e.g. making a "thank you" gesture), or even buildings and itineraries (to ensure that the participant wouldn't have an habituation effect from driving around the same city).
 The modular units were tailored-made for this project, but the idea can be applied to any driving simulation experiment.

 Those examples illustrate some ways in which we're expanding the usual definition of what a scenario is, allowing researchers to study more subjects at greater depth, and requiring agile development of the platform.